 While its texture is smooth, it can also be a little dry, so opt for recipes that help preserve water content, such as steaming or roasting.
 The flavor is mild but decidedly squash-y.
 Buttercup squash works well in classic autumnal recipes, like soups, or when stuffed with complementary ingredients.

 As its name suggests, butternut squash has a sweet, buttery, nutty flavor, with a creamy texture.
 It shares some flavor similarities with buttercup squash, but butternut is the better-known variety.
 You’ll want to use butternut in recipes that call for that quintessential squash flavor, like squash soup.

-It’s a wonderful ingredient to use in pasta, rice dishes, salads, and much more.
+It’s a wonderful ingredient to use in pastas, rice dishes, salads, and much more.
 You can roast it and cut it into pieces, or puree it to make a sauce or filling.
 You can also make a seasonal pie with butternut (or any sweet squash, really) instead of pumpkin.
-It’s also excellent on its own as a side dish.
+It’s excellent on its own as a side dish, too.

 Since the butternut flavor is so distinctive, make sure it’ll pair well with the other ingredients in your recipe.
 It won’t work well if you need a more neutral-flavored squash.

 Spaghetti squash is just what it sounds like: it has a stringy texture and mild taste that’s reminiscent of pasta.
 In fact, you can actually use it as a replacement for pasta!

 You can substitute spaghetti squash for noodles in many classic recipes, like casseroles and lasagna.
 You can even use it as a healthy substitute for pizza crust.
 Because it tastes so mild, it works well as a substitution in all sorts of recipes that let its spaghetti-like texture shine.